Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Helicity Evolution at Small

 In spirit with summing up the DLA and SLA$_L$ terms simultaneously, we replaced $\Gamma_{10,21}$ and $\Gamma^{i}_{20,21}$ in \eq{G_largeNc_evol} by the generalized polarized dipole amplitudes \cite{Kovchegov:2017lsr,Kovchegov:2021lvz}

 The amplitudes in Eqs.~\eqref{eqn:Nc7} become $\Gamma_{10,21}$ and $\Gamma^{i}_{20,21}$, respectively, in the DLA limit, and reduce back to $G_{10}$ and $G^i_{10}$ for the SLA$_L$ terms, in which the ordering between the dipole size and its neighbor dipole size is not important.
+Note that in Eqs.~\eqref{eqn:Nc7}, $x_{10}$ and $x_{32}$ can be any general transverse separations, that is, neither of them is necessarily the parent or daughter dipole size.

 To extract the DLA contribution from \eq{G_largeNc_evol}, we put $S_{21} = S_{20} = 1$ in it, since the evolution of the unpolarized dipole $S$-matrix is SLA$_L$ \cite{Balitsky:1995ub,Balitsky:1998ya,Kovchegov:1999yj,Kovchegov:1999ua,Jalilian-Marian:1997dw,Jalilian-Marian:1997gr,Weigert:2000gi,Iancu:2001ad,Iancu:2000hn,Ferreiro:2001qy}.
 In addition, it appears to be more convenient to integrate \eq{G_largeNc_evol} over the impact parameters, while employing \eq{decomp}.
 The same decomposition applies to $\Gamma^{i}_{20,21}$, since it depends only on the size $x_{21}$ of the dipole $21$, and not on its orientation in the transverse plane,